omahs/golem-docs/docs/Ncreators/javascript/examples/commands.md

 !!!
 Note

-Since closing the chain with `.endStream()` produces ReadableStream, you can also retrieve the results in a synchronous manner:
+Since closing the chain with `.endStream()` produces ReadableStream, you can also synchronously retrieve the results:

 ```js
 import { TaskExecutor } from "yajsapi";